-Possible Pairings: Take Me With You by Tara Altebrando, In Some Other World, Maybe by Shari Goldhagen, The Smell of Other People’s Houses by Bonnie Sue Hitchcock, All Summer Long by Hope Larson, One of Us is Lying by Karen M. McManus, The List by Siobhan Vivian
+Possible Pairings: Take Me With You by Tara Altebrando, In Some Other World, Maybe by Shari Goldhagen, The Smell of Other People’s Houses by Bonnie Sue Hitchcock, All Summer Long by Hope Larson, One of Us is Lying by Karen M. McManus, Stay Sweet by Siobhan Vivian

 *A copy of this title was provided by the publisher for review consideration at BEA 2014*